 Even as the order sought to suspend entry for nearly all travelers from Iraq, Syria, Somalia, Libya, and Yemen for 90 days, reports of people from other countries being detained were adding to the resulting chaos at ports of entry.
 Imam said he knew a Long Island man arrested at Kennedy Airport after traveling with his family to Saudi Arabia.
 The man, whose name Imam would not disclose, lives in Dix Hills, works as an accountant, and has been in the United States for about 15 years.

-The truth of the matter is’ The American dream in society today does not depict blacks, American Indians, Spanish, and Puerto Ricans are in someone’s way if they feel they are trying to obtain a business for themselves or to help their family financially.
+The truth of the matter is that the American dream in society today does not depict blacks, American Indians, Spanish, and Puerto Ricans are in someone’s way if they feel they are trying to obtain a business for themselves or to help their family financially.
 People in the city and state government lie to keep you from fulfilling your dreams.
 They even go as far as lying about how you are going to have to obtain your financial freedom so that you won’t accomplish your goals at all!

 This is not a game.
 This is about real life!